 Training ground between the vineyards

-Idyllically located on the beautiful Tuscan countryside is the Centro Sportivo Monteboro, the training ground of Empoli and home of the women's team.
+Idyllically located in the beautiful Tuscan countryside is the Centro Sportivo Monteboro, the training ground of Empoli and home of the women's team.
 It's near the small town of Pianezzoli and definitely worth a visit: the buildings are built in classic Tuscan style, between romantic country roads and vineyards.
 And Empoli's academy (located here) has brought up some good players, like Antonio di Natale, Daniele Rugani and Alessandro Birindelli.

-Excellent mozzarella at a former player
+Excellent mozzarella from a former player

 Fan store at charming square